Melanoma is by far the most aggressive of the common skin cancers.

 After the mid 40's, it is taken over by breast and prostate, lung and bowel cancer.

-It still remains the number four cancer killer, giving Australia and New Zealand the highest occurrence of melanoma in the world.
+It still remains the fourth most common form of fatal cancer, with Australia and New Zealand having the highest occurrence of melanoma in the world.

 Early detection is crucial and can result in complete cure of melanoma.

-In Australia, one in fourteen males and one in twenty three females contract melanoma, yet a little less than 1 in 9 melanoma patients die from the disease, so we do cure the majority of melanomas.
+In Australia, 1/14 males and 1/23 females contract melanoma, yet a little less than 1 in 9 melanoma patients die from the disease, so we do cure the majority of melanomas.

 When the lesions are found early, the prognosis is favourable.